Outdated or Unsupported Browser Detected

-The TAA program requires you to be enrolled full-time in TAA-approved training by your 26 or 8 or 16-week deadline.
+The TAA program requires you to be enrolled full-time in TAA-approved training by your 26-week deadline.
 However, in certain circumstances, your TAA Career Planner may approve a waiver, which gives you more time to enroll and start your training program.

-You must either be enrolled in your training program or have received a waiver by your 26 or 8 or 16-week deadline.
+You must either be enrolled in your training program or have received a waiver by your 26-week deadline.
 Your TAA Career Planner will help you through this process, but you must take steps to meet this 26-week deadline or you will likely lose your TRA payments forever.

 Working while attending school is allowed, with some limitations.
 Work with your TAA Career Planner to determine how many hours you can work without reducing TRA payments.

 For more information, see your Benefit Rights & Obligations or your Participant Handbook.